tastyigniter/docs/upgrade-guide.md

 There are two methods for updating - the easiest is through the **Update Center**, which will work in most cases.
 If it doesn't work, or you just prefer to be more hands-on, you can follow the manual update process.

+## Upgrading TastyIgniter v2.1.x to v3.x.x

+This is a huge release.
+It contains a massive change in the codebase frrom CodeIgniter to Laravel with some new features and plenty bug fixes.

+Listing all the improvements in v3 would be great but I hardly kept track.
+So straight to upgrade!

+## Upgrading TastyIgniter v2.0.x to v2.1.x

+{{site.data.alerts.callout_info}}After UPDATE make sure your layout modules are displaying on the storefront.
+You can use the new layout modules drag and drop under Design > Layouts.{{site.data.alerts.end}}

 ## Back up TastyIgniter

 Before you get started, it's a good idea to back up your website.
 This means if there are any issues you can restore your website.